rockdisc/Book-of-Knowledge/2-Main/3-Resources/Debate/Research/Artic Topic Lecture.md

 He wants it for the REMs and having a bigger presence in the Artic.
 Shocker Greenland does not want to join.

 The US only has 2 icebreakers, China has 4 and is planning to build more, and Russia has 41.
-A bit behind not going to
+A bit behind not going to lie.
+Both are very old, Healy might have dementia.
+The US is planning to build 8.

+Trump put tariffs on the Artic, but they are on pause.
+There were random nations that do not even trade with the US on the list(AI?)

+Trump is allowing drilling in the ANWR(Artic National Wildlife Refuge).

 # Args on the Topic